LZeroAnalytics/coreum-package/README.md

    kurtosis run --enclave my-testnet github.com/LZeroAnalytics/coreum-package
    ```

-This command will spin up one coreum node, launch prometheus and grafana instances, and set up a faucet service.
+This command will spin up one coreum node, launch prometheus and grafana instances, launch a block explorer, and set up a faucet service.
 #### Run with your own configuration

 Kurtosis packages are parameterizable, meaning you can customize your network and its behavior to suit your needs by storing parameters in a file that you can pass in at runtime like so: